Skip to contents

 The tutorial is divided into 3 sections:

-1. Single phylogeny example - Using a simulated phylogeny including island and non-island species, learn how to extract and format island data for running DAISIE.
+1. Single phylogeny example - Learn how to extract and format island data for running DAISIE based on a single phylogenetic tree.

 3. Adding missing species - How to add missing species, lineages, etc, to your DAISIE data list.